 This course is the foundation for all nursing care and highlights basic nursing concepts and measures from the simple to the complex.
 The student is guided to formulate his/her identity as a beginning nursing student by a careful correlation of the biological, physical, and social sciences.
-Emphasis is placed upon the normal as a means of comprehending the abnormal.
+Emphasis is placed on the normal to comprehend the abnormal.
 The comfort, safety, maintenance of health; and the recovery of the client will be stressed.
 Upon completion of the course, the student should also be able to apply the principles of emergency nursing care.
 A planned schedule of laboratory experience allows the student the opportunity to practice and demonstrate proficiency prior to the clinical setting.
 Also, the importance of the practical nurse as a member of the health team; and the significance that nursing is a social discipline is stressed.